The-Pharo-Debugger-Book-Chapters/Sindarin-Scriptable-Debugger/sindarin/extending.md

 ```Smalltalk
 (self debuggerToolbarCommandGroupFor: rootCommandGroup) register: toolbarSTONGroup.
 ```
-Finally, we register each command under the `toolbarSTONGroup`, which makes our new menu appear the next time we debug ():
+Finally, we register each command under the `toolbarSTONGroup`, which makes our new menu appear the next time we debug:
 ```Smalltalk
 commands do: [ :c | toolbarSTONGroup register: c ].
 ```

 ### Saving and loading scripts